 Whether you are in Buenos Aires for a day because it is a one-day port of call or on a layover, it can be a challenge to get a sense of the locale’s people and personality.
 However, my husband, Bill and I did our best to take in the flavor of the city during a recent South American cruise.
+Deciding the best things to do in Buenos Aires for a layover can be hard, only because there are so many options.

-In advance of our trip, I had done as I always do; researched Bueno Aires.
+In advance of our trip, I had done as I always do and researched Bueno Aires.
 Despite doing the homework, I typically do not like to over plan.
 Buenos Aires is a big city and we knew we could not do it all in a day.
 However, there were a few things we knew we wanted to do including a three-hour walking tour with Context Travel; a steak at a neighborhood restaurant and take in some tango music and dancers in colorful La Boca.

 We scheduled a modified version of Context Travel’s 3-hour Making of Argentina tour.
 Because I was not aware of the distance between the cruise port and our meeting point at the Puerto Madero, we were a bit late for the tour.
 Our docent, Salome was flexible and adjusted the itinerary to accommodate our tardiness.

-We promptly, began our tour upon our arrival.
+We promptly began our tour upon our arrival.
 Starting in the trendy Puerto Madero area, Salome explained to us that this was the original port in Argentina.
 After the new port was built the original ceased to function and the area fell into disrepair.
 In recent years, it has undergone revitalization.

 You can still see what was of the original port.
 Remnants of some of the cranes that once dollied up and down the steel tracks transferring cargo from ship to warehouses still exist.
-The old industrial buildings are now multi-use space with retail shops, restaurants, offices and apartments all residing under one roof.
+The old industrial buildings are now multi-use space with retail shops, restaurants, offices, and apartments all residing under one roof.
 This has become a gathering spot for locals and tourists alike.

 The Puente de la Mujer (Bridge of the Woman) connects the Puerto Madero with the new city.
 This is an affluent section popular with young business people.
-The area is predominantly newer apartment buildings, hotels, restaurants and offices.
+The area is predominantly newer apartment buildings, hotels, restaurants, and offices.
 There is also a protected reserve.

 We did not get over to that part of the city as our tour concentrated on the history of Buenos Aires.
 Nevertheless, the region is worth noting and is a place we would explore on a repeat visit when we have a bit longer.
 You may choose to do it during your daytrip.